 One of the easiest and most affordable ways to give your living room a teal update is through cushions – and lots of them.
-Mix colour block and prints for an eclectic, layered look.
+Mix the best cushions in colour block and prints for an eclectic, layered look.

 6. Create a statement feature wall

 A living room feature wall is the ideal way to introduce a good splash of colour to a room without overdoing it.
 It’s a great way to make accessories, mirrors or art pop, and looks great when teal is picked out in other pieces around the room.